jamesleocodes/iMoleQ/README.md

 The frontend development of iMoleQ has been completed, and you can access it at www.imoleq.com.
 Currently, we are in the process of integrating the backend with the API and server-side components.
 Please stay tuned for more updates as we continue to enhance and improve the iMoleQ application.

-If you find this repository helpful, we would appreciate your support by giving it a star. jjii
+If you find this repository helpful, we would appreciate your support by giving it a star.

 <img width="697" alt="Screenshot 2023-03-19 at 11 29 44 PM" src="https://github.com/jamesleocodes/iMoleQ/blob/master/presentation.png">